PrashantMohta/ModdingDocs/dependencymods.md

   - FrogCore (if RedFrog wants)
   - MenuChanger (if Homothety wants)
   - ItemChanger (if Homothety wants)
+  - MagicUI (if BadMagic wants)
+- Other Uses
   - DebugMod (Adding to keybinds and such)
+  - Rando adding to pools?